trane-project/trane-cli/README.md

 This repository contains the code for the command-line interface to [Trane](https://github.com/trane-project/trane).

+## Documentation

+The latest documentation for `trane-cli` can be found in the official [Trane Book](https://trane-project.github.io/trane-cli.html).
+A copy is shown before for easy reference.

 ## Installation instructions

 Github releases include a compiled binary.
-Download the one for your OS and architecture and put it somewhere where your shell can find it.
+Download the one for your OS and architecture and put it somewhere where you and/or your shell can find it.
 There are releases for Linux, Windows, and Mac.
 Releases for ARM OS X are not available at the moment because cross-compilation is not working.

 ## Build instructions

-The only requirement is an installation of the stable Rust tool chain. `cargo build` should do the job.
+You can also build `trane-cli` from source.
+The only requirement is an installation of the stable Rust tool chain.
+Running `cargo build` from the repository's root should do the job.

+You can also run `cargo install` to install the binary in the cargo bin directory.

-## Quick documentation
+## Starting guide

 ### Running the command

-To start the binary call `cargo run` or `cargo install` to install it in the cargo bin directory followed by `trane`.
+To start the binary call `trane`, if you installed it, or `cargo run` from the repo's root directory.
 As of now, the command line does not take any arguments.
 Once you start the CLI, you will be met with a prompt.

 ```
 trane >>